JustinChristensen/react-sample-app/README.md

 * [AppHeader]
   The next logical step after establishing that hooks should only operate on props is to then move that composed hook pipeline out into a higher order component, such as `ApplyToProps`.

-  This removes the need for pseudo-hooks like `useDefaults`, as destructured paramters with default values can be used instead.
+  This removes the need for pseudo-hooks like `useDefaults`, as destructured parameters with default values can be used instead.
 In `AppHeader`, `useUid` and `useHandlers` provide the prop-overridable defaults for `$uid` and `onDropdownKeyUp`, and props `itemIdFn` and `renderFn` get their default values through Javascript's default parameters mechanism.

   This also simplifies the code within the actual component function itself.
 With this change it's clear that the component really is a function of it's `props`, and nothing more.